Reinforcement Learning Policy Recommendation for Interbank Network Stability: Simulation Results

+In order to prove the real ability of the model to generate contagions, we study if there are bankruptcy cascades in the artificial system.
+Since the purpose of this exercise is to study the evolution of a self-contained system with a given initial number of banks, we exclude the possibility that failing banks would be replaced by new entrants.

+\FloatBarrier Fig. \ref{Fig:cascades} displays the average number, over 10 Monte-Carlo simulations, of surviving banks as a function of time.
+The slope of the number of surviving banks curve provides evidence of contagious failures, that is periods in which many banks collapse together (see \cite{iori2006systemic} and \cite{tedeschi2012bankruptcy}, for similar results).
+We can conclude that the default of an agent may increase systemic risk in our framework.
+In fact, our dynamics not only generate bankruptcies but also a rapid decline in the time path of surviving banks over time.

+Let us now return to the main assumption of this Section, namely the effect on the system resiliency of the policy recommendation obtained via the reinforcement-learning algorithm and its comparison with the random strategy.

-A common finding in several theoretical and empirical works is that the interbank market works properly when credit flows efficiently through the system, thus ensuring it against liquidity shocks (see, for instance, \cite{allen2000financial,freixas2000systemic,carlin2007episodic}).
+A common finding in several theoretical and empirical works is that the interbank market works better when credit flows efficiently through the system, thus ensuring it against liquidity shocks (see, for instance, \cite{allen2000financial,freixas2000systemic,carlin2007episodic}).

 \FloatBarrier